bids-standard/bids-specification/src/03-modality-agnostic-files.md

 Each `.nii[.gz]` file should be described by at most one row.
 Relative paths to files should be used under a compulsory `filename` header.
 If acquisition time is included it should be under `acq_time` header.
+Acquisition time SHOULD correspond to when the first data point in each run was acquired.
 Datetime should be expressed in the following format `2009-06-15T13:45:30[.000000]` (year, month, day, hour (24h), minute, second, and optionally fractional second; this is equivalent to the RFC3339 "date-time" format, time zone is always assumed as local time).
-No specific precision is required for fractional seconds, but the precision SHOULD be consistent across the dataset
+No specific precision is required for fractional seconds, but the precision SHOULD be consistent across the dataset.
 For anonymization purposes all dates within one subject should be shifted by a randomly chosen (but consistent across all runs etc.) number of days.
 This way relative timing would be preserved, but chances of identifying a